 This situation can also occur in the west of the Netherlands, as polders are drained at a greater depth than storage basins and, for that matter, big rivers and the sea.
-The effluent seepage,, brackish water in this area can be saltwater, freshwater or brackish water, depending on the source of the water from the storage basin or the water pressure from the salt groundwater.
-Seepage water originating from the brackish/saltwater bell in the subgrade of the west of the Netherlands rises to the earth's surface in the lowest sections of the polder, where the freshwater layer has thinned as a result of drainage activities, causing salt water to rise to the earth's surface by pressure in the saltwater bell.
+The effluent seepage in this area can be saltwater, freshwater or brackish water, depending on the source of the water from the storage basin or the water pressure from the salt groundwater.
+Seepage water from the storage basin rises to the earth's surface near the dyke.
+Brackish and salt seepage water originating from the brackish/saltwater bell in the subgrade of the west of the Netherlands rises to the earth's surface in the lowest sections of the polder, where the freshwater layer has thinned as a result of drainage activities, causing salt water to rise to the earth's surface by pressure in the saltwater bell.
 This phenomenon gives rise to the opinion that in the long term agriculture in Holland and Zeeland can not survive unless it changes its products.

-Fig. 648 Potential seepage areasa
+Fig. 650 Potential seepage areasa